Wind-River/vxworks7-client-for-bluemix/README.md

 9. Click File > Save to save the source build configuration
 10. Right-click the vsb_itl_quark_1 in the project explorer and then click "Build Project" to build the VSB.

-* Create VIP using workbench
+* Create VIP using Workbench

 1. After you have built the VSB, click File > New > Wind River Workbench Project
 2. Set "Build type" to "Kernel Image"